VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion: Related Work

 The field has recently seen significant advances through multi-modal fusion and temporal modeling.
 MiXSSC~\cite{wangMixsscForwardbackwardmixture2025} combines sparse features from forward projection with dense depth priors from backward projection.
 HTCL~\cite{liHierarchicalTemporalContext2025a} introduces hierarchical temporal context learning for better consistency, CurriFlow~\cite{linCurriFlowCurriculumGuidedDepth2025} leverages optical flow and curriculum learning, and CF-SSC~\cite{luOneStepCloser2025} extends the perceptual range via pseudo-future frame prediction.

 Architectural innovations continue to push the boundaries.
-FoundationSSC~\cite{chenUnleashingSemanticGeometric2025} proposes a dual-decoupling framework for separate semantic and geometric refinement.
+FoundationSSC~\cite{chenUnleashingSemanticGeometric2025} uses stereo (binocular) input and proposes a dual-decoupling framework for separate semantic and geometric refinement.
 MVFormer~\cite{gaoMVFormerUNetlikeTransformer2025} utilizes a UNet-like decoder with Mix-Voxel attention, VFG-SSC~\cite{phamSemisupervised3DSemantic2025} adopts a semi-supervised approach to leverage 2D foundation models, SPHERE~\cite{yangSPHERESemanticPHysicalEngaged2025} jointly models semantics and physics with voxels and Gaussians, and MARE~\cite{tsengMemoryAugmentedReCompletion3D2025} introduces a memory bank to complete unseen regions.
+VisHall3D~\cite{lu2025vishall3d} introduces a “Vision vs. Hallucination” strategy to separate visible-region reconstruction from occluded-region completion, but it does not explicitly construct label-level visibility-aware supervision targets in the manner of VRLE.

-In summary, while many vision-centric methods mitigate occlusion by leveraging multi-frame inputs, this approach is inapplicable to the single-image setting.
-Precisely to address this gap, we propose the VOIC.
-Our method explicitly decouples the task into ``visible region perception'' and ``occluded region prediction'' stages, enabling structured and accurate completion from a single monocular image without historical data.
+In summary, while many vision-centric methods mitigate occlusion by leveraging multi-frame temporal redundancy, such approaches do not address the fundamental issue of supervision ambiguity in single-image settings.
+To bridge this gap, we propose VOIC, which explicitly reformulates SSC through a supervision-decoupling strategy.
+By introducing distinct learning objectives for visible-region perception and occluded-region prediction, our method mitigates supervision contamination and enables structured, high-fidelity scene completion for single-view RGB-based SSC with external depth guidance and without temporal aggregation.